bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 location, and for 'hbar', its left end aligns with the location.

-# The 'drawtext' command
+# The 'drawlabel' command

-The 'drawtext' command is designed to place a piece of text in one or more path points.
-For instance, each of the following 'drawtext' commands will place a piece of text at the given location.
+The 'drawlabel' command is designed to place a piece of text in one or more path points.
+For instance, each of the following 'drawlabel' commands will place a piece of text at the given location.

-    \drawtext.rt "A" (1,1)
+    \drawlabel.rt "A" (1,1)
-    \drawtext.lft "B" (2,2)
+    \drawlabel.lft "B" (2,2)
-    \drawtext.top "C" (3,4)
+    \drawlabel.top "C" (3,4)

 The text must appear before any path points, and must enclosed within a set of quotation marks.